zephyrproject-rtos/zephyr/samples/bluetooth/direction_finding_connectionless_tx/README.rst

 to enable antenna switching.
 GPIOS are used by Radio peripheral in order following indices of :code:`dfegpio#-gpios` properties.
 The order is important because it affects mapping of antenna switch patterns to GPIOS (see `Antenna patterns`_).

+Antenna matrix configuration for nRF5340DK SOC is part of child image that is run on network core.
+When :zephyr_file:`samples/bluetooth/hci_rpmsg` is used as network core application, the antenna matrix configuration is stored in the :zephyr_file:`samples/ bluetooth/hci_rpmsg/boards/nrf5340dk_nrf5340_cpunet.overlay`.

 Antenna patterns
 ****************